anshul-3000/recipe_recommendation/README.md

   - README.md                  # 📖 Project overview and instructions

 ## 🌟 Project Overview

 The *Recipe Recommendation System* allows users to get recipe recommendations based on the ingredients they provide.
 The project is structured as follows:

-- *📊 Data Collection*: Recipes are scraped from the web using the script in the scraping folder.
+- *📊 Data Collection*: Recipes are scraped from the web using the script in the scraping/ folder.
+This script collects recipe data, including ingredients, preparation methods, and images from multiple sources, saving them in CSV format for further processing.

 - *🧹 Data Preprocessing*: Raw recipe data is cleaned and processed to generate the recipes_processed.csv file.
+This involves cleaning ingredient lists, removing duplicates, and converting the data into a format suitable for machine learning, with ingredient vectors created for each recipe.

 - *🤖 Model Training*: A machine learning model is trained using the preprocessed data and saved as recipe_recommendation_model.pkl.
+The model uses cosine similarity to recommend recipes based on ingredient vectors, ensuring relevant and personalized recommendations for the user.

 - *🖥️ API*: A Flask-based API serves the recommendations, with routes defined in route.py and served via app.py.
+The API accepts user input (a list of ingredients) and returns a list of recommended recipes.
+It processes the input to generate a vector representation and calculates similarity scores to find matching recipes.

 - *🌐 Web Interface*: The API is connected to a simple web interface (index.html), where users can input ingredients and get recipe recommendations.
+The web interface allows for easy interaction with the recommendation system, displaying recipe suggestions.

 ## 🚀 Getting Started